SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 Constant stored properties are very similar to constant named values, in that their value cannot be changed once it has been initialized.
-Constant stored properties have slightly more flexibility, however, in that their value can be changed at any point until the instance they belong to has completed its initialization.
+Constant stored properties have slightly more flexibility, however, in that their value can be changed at any point until the initializer for the class they belong to has completed its initialization.
 (Instance initialization is described in more detail in :ref:`ClassesAndStructures_Initialization`.)

 .. _ClassesAndStructures_StoredPropertyObservers: